tv2/casparcg-cliptool/README.md

 ### CasparCG Settings

-In Cliptool there are a few settings related to CasparCG, which can be updated from the Settings Page.
+In Cliptool there are a few settings related to CasparCG, which can be updated from the settings page.
 These mainly revolves around where to send requests to CasparCG, and some playout options.

 <img src="docs/images/casparcg-settings.png">